-Shen Min by Ray Sahelian, M.D.
+Shen Min side effects by Ray Sahelian, M.D.

 Shen-Min is a Chinese herb formula with a mixture of several plants and vitamins including Polygonum multiflorum, a root that has been previously associated with hepatotoxicity.